 Joy Nicole Prim is a United Methodist missionary with the General Board of Global Ministries serving as a welfare case officer for migrant workers.
 She is based at the Mission for Migrant Workers at St. John’s Cathedral in Hong Kong, SAR.
-Ms. Prim was welcomed into the order of Deaconess and Home Missioner in May 2020.
+Ms. Prim was welcomed into the order of Deaconess and Home Missioner in May 2020 and consecrated as a Deaconess in May 2022.

 Ms. Prim gained valuable experience for her current task as a mission intern in Hong Kong, SAR.
 After her mission internship, she provided direct services and advocacy to address issues of human rights in California and beyond.
 She assisted Filipino migrant workers and volunteered with the California-Pacific Annual Conference Justice and Compassion Ministries team, as well as the International Coalition for Human Rights in the Philippines.
 She helped to empower many through counseling and education on human rights, handling cases of labor issues, immigration and human trafficking.